Guide to the Papers of Bessie Rischbieth

 Correspondence, cuttings, newsletters about Australian women's suffrage and Australian activists (File 12) - Box 6

 Of special interest is a letter from Members of the National Council of Women of the United States to Catherine Spence congratulating women of South Australia on achieving the vote in 1895.
-File also incudes newspaper cuttings about Australian women.
+File also includes newspaper cuttings about Australian women.
 Item 265 missing.
 Comprises items 260-287.

 Cuttings, pamphlets and notes on Australian women (File 13) - Box 6